PCI Approved Scanning Vendors: A Buyer’s Guide

 How To Choose a PCI ASV?

-The PCI SSC has performed much of the heavy lifting in ASV selection for the customer, providing a list of vendors approved by PCI SSC, but it’s worth considering other criteria when reviewing ASVs.
+The PCI SSC has performed much of the heavy lifting in selecting ASVs for the customer, providing a list of vendors approved by the PCI SSC, but it’s worth considering other criteria when reviewing ASVs.

 If you’re not using our free matching service to quickly connect with top-rated ASVs that can meet your needs and budget, here are 5 considerations to make as part of your due diligence.